drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 Transactions submitted to a blockchain are not immediately finalised.
 They are submitted to Remote Procedure Call (RPC) servers which gossip them to a block producing server.
 Initially, the transactions go into a transaction pool.
 The block producer takes transactions from the pool and puts them into blocks.
 The block producer chooses which transactions to include in blocks based on the price per unit gas that is being offered by the transaction submitter.
 If there are more transactions than can fit in a block, then the transaction may sit in the transaction pool waiting for the next block to be produced.

-Most blockchains produce blocks at certain intervals, block periods.
-For Ethereum the block period (also called the block time) is twelve seconds.
+Most blockchains produce blocks at certain intervals known as the block period or block time.
+For Ethereum the block period is twelve seconds.
 For Immutable zkEVM it is two seconds.
-If a transaction arrives in the transaction pool just after a block has been produced, then it will have to wait for almost the entire block period before it could be included in a block.
+If a transaction arrives in the transaction pool just after a block has been produced, it will have to wait for almost the entire block period before it could be included in a block.
 Once a block has been produced, it is gossiped to other nodes in the blockchain network.

 Different blockchains come to a consensus on the true (canonical) chain of blocks in different ways.
 These consensus protocols can lead to the possibility that a transaction is included in a block, but then that block is discarded in favour of an alternative block.
 This changing of the chain is called _reorganising_ or simply _reorg_.
 As such, users of the blockchain need to wait until their transaction has been included in a block which is deemed final based on the consensus rules of the blockchain.